romeric/florence/README.md

 ```
 export PATH="/path/to/anaconda2/bin:$PATH"
 ```

+# Philosophy
+Florence follows scipy's philosophy of providing a high level pythonic interface to finite element analysis of partial differential equations.
+It is a light weight library that depends only on the most ubiquitous python packages namely numpy, scipy and cython.
+Yet it is aimed to deliver high performance numerical computations on a range modern architectures.
+It is backend is designed to be configurable for plugging new solvers such as Petsc's and hypre's parallel solvers.

 # Documentation
 Documentation is available under [wiki](https://github.com/romeric/florence/wiki) pages.
 Furthermore, a series of well explained examples are provided in the example folder that cover most of the functionality of florence.